zneu/minimal-mistakes/_posts/2018-10-23-Restlessness-Provoking-Adventure-and-Rediscovering-My-Sense-of-Home.md

 {% include video id="dtmxR1bt-Lc" provider="youtube" %}

-## Foggy Mornings, a Cup Coffee, and New Beginnings
+## Foggy Mornings, a Cup of Coffee, and New Beginnings
 Today I am sitting in a coffee shop down the road from my house trying to focus on my work.
 It can be difficult being a contractor and working remote.
 It's like being your own boss but not working on the projects that you want to be working on.
-It's hard to juggle work with a social life and the many projects that involve myself in.
+It's hard to juggle work with a social life and the many projects that I involve myself in.
 I would much rather be working on my van build or recording music than entering legal documents into a database.
 The pay is great and many people would kill to have my job, yet I am unsatisfied.
 It's October in Oregon and the weather is reflecting the change of season.
 Cold temperatures and foggy